-We are thrilled to announce the integration of high-speed ferry services in Eastern Thailand with Boonsiri, the high-speed catamaran company connecting the islands of Koh Chang, Koh Kood, Koh Mak in Trat province and Koh Samed in Rayong province.
-Boonsiri operates direct ferry routes from Trat and Rayong, also provides easy access from Bangkok and Pattaya with joint bus + ferry services.
+We are thrilled to announce the integration of high-speed ferry services in Eastern Thailand in partnership with Boonsiri.
+It connects the islands of Koh Chang, Koh Kood, Koh Mak in Trat province and Koh Samed in Rayong province.

 Koh Kood or Koh Kut is a popular spot for tourists and families seeking peace and relax.
 There is little sightseeing activities to do, but swimming in azure waters, sunbathing, snorkeling and kayaking.
 Scuba diving in Koh Kood is easy and fun.
 The underwater is filled with turtles, stingrays, barracudas, sea horses and lots of small fish.
 Almost any time of the year is good for diving, except from July to September.